 Grafting as a cultural practice for controlling soilborne diseases and improving abiotic stress tolerance has been widely used in the production of tomato (Solanum lycopersicum L.), eggplant (Solanum melongena L.), pepper (Capsicum annuum L.), watermelon (Citrullus lanatus [Thunb.]
 Matsum. & Nakai), melon (Cucumis melo L.), and cucumber (Cucumis sativus L.) in many areas of Asia and Europe (Lee and Oda 2002; Lee et al. 2010; Louws, Rivard, and Kubota 2010).
 Interest in vegetable grafting has been growing in the United States in recent years, as well.
 By physically conjoining a plant with desirable fruit characteristics (called a scion) onto another plant with specific disease resistance or stress tolerance (called a rootstock), grafted plants combine the beneficial characteristics of both the rootstock and scion cultivars (Lee et al. 2010).
 Grafted plants, however, are more costly than the regular transplants (Barrett, Zhao, and Hodges 2012; Djidonou, Gao, and Zhao 2013).
 Cost, along with the desire to customize scion cultivars and the need to produce organic transplants, has led many small and organic growers to choose to graft plants by themselves.
 However, achieving a high graft survival rate often can be rather challenging for growers, especially during their initial attempts at grafting.

 Interspecific hybrid squashes (Cucurbita maxima Duchesne × Cucurbita moschata Duchesne) are widely used as melon rootstocks (King et al. 2010).
-They are highly resistant to fusarium wilt and tolerant to verticillium wilt, monosporascus sudden wilt, and gummy stem blight (Guan et al. 2012; Louws, Rivard, and Kubota 2010).
-In addition, interspecific hybrid squashes have superior tolerance to low temperatures and saline conditions (Colla et al. 2010; Davis et al. 2008).
-However, they are susceptible to root-knot nematodes and may have adverse effects on fruit quality of some melon cultivars (Davis et al. 2008; Sakata, Ohara, and Sugiyama 2008).
+They are highly resistant to Fusarium wilt and tolerant to Verticillium wilt, Monosporascus sudden wilt, and gummy stem blight (Guan et al. 2012; Louws, Rivard, and Kubota 2010).
+In addition, some interspecific hybrid squash rootstocks have tolerance to low temperatures and saline conditions (Colla et al. 2010; Davis et al. 2008).
+However, they are susceptible to root-knot nematodes and may have adverse effects on fruit quality of some melon cultivars (Davis et al. 2008; Guan et al., 2015; Sakata, Ohara, and Sugiyama 2008).

 Melon cultivars with resistance to Fusarium oxysporum f. sp. melonis (race 0, 1, 2, and 1.2) are also used as rootstocks (Davis et al. 2008).
 The advantages of melons grafted onto melon rootstocks include fewer incompatibility issues and fewer fruit quality concerns.
 However, insufficient disease resistance is the major obstacle of using melon as a rootstock (King et al. 2010).
 African horned cucumber (Cucumis metulifer E. Mey. ex Naud.) was recently tested for melon grafting because it is resistant to root-knot nematode and fusarium wilt (Guan et al. 2014; Sigüenza et al. 2005; Trionfetti Nisini et al. 2002).
 While African horned cucumber is compatible with melon cultivars, it has thinner stems compared to melons, and special attention should be paid when it is used as a melon rootstock.